 Cloud Custodian is a rules engine for managing public cloud accounts and resources.
 It allows users to define policies to enable a well managed cloud infrastructure, that's both secure and cost optimized.
 It consolidates many of the adhoc scripts organizations have into a lightweight and flexible tool, with unified metrics and reporting.

 Custodian can be used to manage AWS accounts by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.

 Custodian policies are written in simple YAML configuration files that enable users to specify policies on a resource type (EC2, ASG, Redshift, etc) and are constructed from a vocabulary of filters and actions.

-It integrates with lambda and cloudwatch events to provide for real time enforcement of policies with builtin provisioning of the lambdas, or as a simple cron job on a server to execute against large existing fleets.
+It integrates with AWS Lambda and AWS Cloudwatch events to provide for real time enforcement of policies with builtin provisioning of the Lambdas, or as a simple cron job on a server to execute against large existing fleets.